Delacrua/exchange_rates/README.md

 ## Using Project

-Implemented API Swagger is available at
+Swagger documentation for implemented API is available at
 ```
 http://127.0.0.1:8888/docs
 ```